 Canvas is now available at UNC!
 Instructors may teach their courses in either Canvas or Sakai starting with the Fall 2022 semester.
-Sakai will continue to be supported through at least the end of Fall 2023.
+Sakai will continue to be supported through at least December 2023.
 Please see a timeline and more details on the Canvas Project below.

 Training & Support

 - Help menu within Canvas: 24/7 chat and phone support; Training Services Portal for instructor access to live and pre-recorded training by Instructure